yalexwander/itisallmail/doc/options.md

 ### mailbox_base_dir

 Specifies the path to directory where all maildirs will be stored.
 App stores all maildirs in one place.
-Can be set for: app, driver, source.
+Can be set on level of: app, driver, source.

 ### mailbox

 Default mailbox name to put all downloaded posts if mailbox is unspecified.
-Can be set for: app, driver, source.
+Can be set on level of: app, driver, source.

 ## catalog_mailbox

 Default mailbox to store temporary messages download by `catalog` action.
 Workflow assumes that this mailbox is cleaned each time `catalog` action called.

-Can be set for: app, driver, source.
+Can be set on level of: app, driver, source.

 ### download_attachements